 CSAP is charged with overseeing the states’ implementation of the Synar requirements and provides technical assistance on the requirements and youth tobacco access issues in general.
 CSAP also provides guidance to states regarding the conduct of random, unannounced inspections.
 Specifically, in conducting their annual Synar surveys, states must:

-- Develop a sampling frame that includes both over-the-counter and vending machine locations accessible to youth
+- Develop a sampling frame that includes both over-the-counter and vending machine locations accessible to youth and young adults under the age of 21

 - Ensure that the sampling frame includes, at a minimum, 80% of the tobacco outlets in the state (CSAP requires states that use a list frame to conduct and report the results of a coverage study designed to assess the completeness of the sampling frame.)